 Father, I never want to have sin interrupt our relationship.
 Help me to be very sensitive to sin in me, and to immediately confess sin whenever I become aware of it.
 Thank you for your forgiveness.

-–Taken from Pray Like the King (Lessons from the Prayers of Israel’s Kings) by David and Kim Butts.
+–Adapted from Pray Like the King (Lessons from the Prayers of Israel’s Kings) by David and Kim Butts.
 This book is available at prayershop.org.
 Use the code CONPSP3 at checkout to receive an additional 10% discount.

 Express your praise to God as the compassionate Father (Ps.
 103:13).
 Thank him for desiring only good things for his children, including you (Lk.
 11:11-13).
 Confess those times when you have not wanted what God wanted for you or others.
 Commit yourself to seeking first God’s desire—his kingdom and his righteousness (Mt.
 6:33).
 Ask God to “fill you with the knowledge of his will through all spiritual wisdom and understanding” (Col. 1:9).

 Pray for Christians living in oppressive conditions, that God’s desire for spreading his Word may be so strong in their hearts that they speak the Word boldly, without fear.

 –Prayer Points taken from Patterns for Prayer by Alvin VanderGriend.